cnnlabs/MagnetApiClient.Node/readme.md

 }
 ```

-You can find an example of all of the API calls here [here](https://github.com/Klangoo/MagnetApiClient.Node/blob/master/newsagencysample.js).
+You can find an example implementation for all of the API calls here [here](https://github.com/Klangoo/MagnetApiClient.Node/blob/master/newsagencysample.js).